The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 - Once rooted, the key can be fished out of memory, whether obfuscated or not.

 However, assuming a workable security infrastructure is already in place, and the administrator is capable of automatically verifying system binaries before reloading the manifests, this allows an administrator to detect the intrusion and simply correct the problem and reinstall the server before malicious manifests can be deployed across the network.

 Regardless of approach, Puppet could really benefit from some mechanism to mitigate cross-network compromises.

-#3 Updated by Russell Adams almost 6 years ago
+#3 Updated by Russell Adams about 6 years ago

 Given my efforts to use puppet across customer networks (ie: managed remotely over the net) I’ve been working on using encrypted and signed manifests from tarball distributed outside puppet.
 Unfortunately since the responses from the puppetmaster are dynamically generated it makes signing impractical.
 I sidestepped the issue by not using puppetmaster and just running puppet locally from authenticated manifests.